wit0k/dw/README.md

 * Not all "[.vd]" files are public, hence they  may contain PII or other sensitive data like serial numbers etc.
 * New params: --av-vendors vendor,vendor  (Default: all) which means by default upload to all loaded vendors
 * Params: --submit, --submit-hash are handled by respective plugins

+Ver.
+0.4.1:
+* FIX: Code fix to _url_endswith() function.
+Due to another fix being implemented for TLDs, the function was ignoring the known file extensions list (Crawling should be faster now)